-Unpaid bills and evictions are reported for 7 years.
+Tenant screening agencies can only report unpaid bills and evictions for 7 years.
 Bankruptcies are reported for 10 years.
 Criminal convictions can be reported forever, but arrests and other police records can only be reported for 7 years.

-Evictions (sometimes called unlawful detainers or UDs) are reported for 7 years.
+Evictions (sometimes called unlawful detainers or UDs) are reported for 7 years by screening agencies.
 An eviction case shows up on your tenant screening report when it is filed.
 It shows up even if you win the case, settle the case, move, or pay all of the rent you owe.